-If you are one of the three types of travelers described above, I suggest you choose their “Starter Plan” right now.
+If you are one of the three types of travelers described above, I suggest you choose their “Business Address” right now.
 It is the lowest cost option with a-la-carte pricing based on how much you mail you receive and scan.
 Of course if you know your expected needs are beyond the basics, join a full-featured plan which includes a greater volume of mail per month.
 Compare the options and decide what is best for your, your family members, and your business knowing that you can always upgrade or downgrade plans and add-on features.

 You’ll need to fill out an official USPS 1583 postal consent form to authorize them to receive mail on your behalf (a legal requirement).
 After that you can start giving out your new personal or business U.S. address (and print it on your business cards) according to plan.

 I suggest that you change your address for a few select accounts at first and try it out over several months to get a feel for the flow and usage patterns.
 Then when you’re ready, modify all your important accounts to send mail (when it can’t be paperless) to your Earth Class Mail private mailbox number.
 While you are at it, review all your account paperless options so that you reduce physical mail as much as possible as some might have changed since last you checked.